insieme/insieme/scripts/dependencies/README.md

 In order for a project to find its required dependencies another layer of indirection has to be added.

-Each project should contain a `third_party` folder inside the project's root directory.
+Each project should contain a `third_party` folder inside the project's build directory.
 This folder should contain symlinks, one for each dependency, pointing to the installed package in `PREFIX`.
 The `third_party` folder should not contain different versions of the same package.
 Example: